elvissng99/CZ1115/README.md

-# CZ1115
+# CZ1115 Mini Project

-Stock Price Prediction With Donald Trump Tweets
+This repository stores the CZ1115 Mini-Project files.

+Project makes use of Alpha Vantage API together with Trump tweet data.